maxmorgan89/frontend-story/learning-notes/dictionary.md

 or something else; priority in importance, order, or rank.
 "_his desire for power soon took precedence over any other consideration_" **Synonyms**: take priority over, be considered more important/urgent than, outweigh

+> **Variadic function** - In mathematics and in computer programming, a variadic function is a function of indefinite arity, i.e., one which accepts a variable number of arguments.